saros-project/saros/docs/contribute/documentation.md

 </div>
 ```

-Don't forget the `markdown="0"` attribute in order to avoid that Jekyll converts the mermaid code to html.
+Don't forget the `markdown="0"` attribute in order to avoid Jekyll converting the mermaid code to html.

 ## Write IDE Specific Documentation
 Use the following tags if you want to embed an IDE specific part into a documentation or want to provide IDE specific versions of a page.